rayhezack/Statistics-Learning/Hypothesis Testing.md

 - What is hypothesis testing
 - How to conduct hypothesis testing
 - Primary statistical tests
-- What is wrong with multiple hypothesis tests?

 ### What is Hypothesis Testing?